 Supplementation for Your Bearded Dragon

-If you want to be in control of your dragons brumating (important if you are going to breed them) then stop feeding him for about 2 weeks before the brumation begins.
+If you want to be in control of your dragons brumating (important if you are going to breed them) then stop feeding him for about two weeks before the brumation begins.
 Give him about 2 weeks to empty out all his stomach contents and then lower the temps of the heat lights to about 85° F (30° C).
 Keep the lights on for only about 8-9 hours a day.
 Then turn off the heat lights and leave the UV lights on their cycle.
 We do this for a couple of weeks and then turn off the UV lights and cover their cages to keep it dark.
 Check them occasionally to make sure they still look healthy although they will lose weight.
 Two to three months later, I turn on the lights again and start feeding them.
-If you only have one or two dragons, just watch them and when they emerge, start the normal light and feeding cycle.
+If you only have one or two dragons, just watch them and when they emerge, start the regular light and feeding cycle.

-A Word of CAUTION:
+A Word of CAUTION about Salmonella:

-Almost all reptiles carry salmonella naturally.
+Almost all reptiles carry Salmonella naturally.
 Make sure adults and children wash their hands after contact with your Bearded Dragons and make sure you don’t wash your reptile dishes with your household dishes.

-Bearded Dragon Care Sheet | Caring for Your Pet Dragon
+Bearded Dragon Care Sheet | Caring for Your Pet Dragon Click To Tweet

 ***A special shout out and “Thanks!” goes out to Felicia Prieto and her Bearded Dragon, “Harlot” for putting together this Bearded Dragon Care Sheet for us.***